Hacker Perspective: Telephony (basic information)

 - The name came from the ring conductor of the operator's three conductor plug (a small ring of metal)

-- Usually a Red wire in the home of a
+- Usually a Red wire in the home of a single party customer

 - Also receives the 80 Volt AC (20 Hz) ringing signal on a single party line